techiethemastermind/laravel-bet/readme.md

 - Laravel, jQuery, Vue
 - MySQL
 - Blade templating engine
-- Real-time updates (using websockets, if applicable)
+- Real-time updates (using websockets)
-- Responsive CSS framework (e.g., Bootstrap)
+- Responsive CSS framework (Bootstrap)

 ## Contributing
 Contributions are welcome!
 If you find any issues or have suggestions for improvements, please feel free to submit a pull request.